arvmarandi/Ping-Pong/README.md

 # Ping-Pong
 Learning python by creating a software version of ping pong.
-Used **pygame** for the GUI.
+Used **pygame** for the GUI, and therefore pygame is **required** to run this program.

+To install pygame, run this command in your terminal:
+**pip install pygame**